Week 8 of Pregnancy: Basic Building Blocks Almost In Place

 The food you were eating before your pregnancy may not be adequate when you're growing a child.
 With a healthy diet, you should gain an additional 7kg to 18kg of weight during pregnancy9.
-If you are carrying twins, you could gain upwards of 16 to 20kg.
-This additional weight includes your fully grown child, a placenta, amniotic fluids, an expanded uterus, maternal breast tissue, maternal blood, other fluids in maternal tissue, maternal fat, and nutrient stores.
+If you are carrying twins, you could gain upwards of 16 to 20kg9.
+This additional weight includes your fully grown child, a placenta, amniotic fluids, an expanded uterus, maternal breast tissue, maternal blood, other fluids in maternal tissue, maternal fat, and nutrient stores9.

 Also known as Vitamin B9, folic acid helps you produce new red blood cells to support you during pregnancy and birth.
 It also helps your child develop a healthy central nervous system10.
-Low folic acid intake during pregnancy can cause neural tube defects in the brain, spine or spinal cord which can lead to paralysis at birth.
-Naturally occurring folic acid can be found in dark leafy vegetables like spinach, kale, romaine lettuce and collard greens.
-You can ask your doctor for supplementary folic acid tablets if you are particularly concerned about skull and spinal defects.
+Low folic acid intake during pregnancy can cause neural tube defects in the brain, spine or spinal cord which can lead to paralysis at birth11.
+Naturally occurring folic acid can be found in popular foods for those in their first trimester like dark leafy vegetables like spinach, kale, romaine lettuce and collard greens11.
+You can ask your doctor for supplementary folic acid tablets if you are particularly concerned about skull and spinal defects11.